MLS A to Z at the U

 • CANELINK

 Law students view their academic records on CaneLink.
-Among other things, students use CaneLink to order official transcripts, view financial aid, pay tuition bills, and edit personal contact information.
+Among other things, students use CaneLink to order official transcripts, view financial aid, pay tuition bills, register for classes in future semesters, and edit personal contact information.
 Please ensure your contact information and emergency contact information on CaneLink are up to date.

 Important: You may be prompted to review the University’s Financial Responsibility Statement (FRS) in CaneLink.
 If the FRS message pops up when you log in to CaneLink, please read the statement and click I Agree.
 Otherwise, the current hold on your account will prevent course registration.
-Click here for more information.
+Review the FRS knowledge article for more information.

 D